gnosis/gp-v1-ui/README.md

 Endpoint for default Ethereum network provider.

-Used when a wallet is not connected and for read operations when connected thru Wallet Connect.
+Used when a wallet is not connected and for read operations when connected through Wallet Connect.

 **Config format:**